codzo/Config/README.md

 The configuration loaded from all files will then be merged together.
 Duplicated items will be overwritten without any warning.

-## Retrive the configuration
+## Retrieve the configuration
 Configurations can be retrieved in several ways.
-+ as an array
-Use keys to navigate in multiplication arrays
++ as an array: Use keys to navigate in multiplication arrays
-+ quick search
-Concat the keys into a path and get the configuration quickly.
++ quick search: Concat the keys into a path and get the configuration quickly.